 However, the referendum will only be on Lisbon residents’ ballots to gauge how interested locals are in the potential merger.
 The vote is also nonbinding, meaning it’s just to give the Town Board direction on whether or not to proceed.

-During the latest public forum at the Hamilton Fine Arts Center, Waukesha County officials like County Executive Dan Vrakas and Sheriff Dan Trawicki said they supported the idea to continue investigating the consolidation.
+During at the , Waukesha County officials like County Executive Dan Vrakas and Sheriff Dan Trawicki said they supported the idea to continue investigating the consolidation.
 While they didn’t specifically say whether they supported the actual merger, Trawicki said Lisbon residents need to let go of any hard feelings.